Blog

 3. Pusch Ridge Wilderness, Arizona

 Stunning views and beautiful rock formations are conveniently accessed by trails outside Tucson.
 Pusch Ridge is a prominent landmark in the Santa Catalina Mountains, with elevations from 2,800 to 8,800 feet.
-Its cooler temperatures are an attraction in summer, but heavy foot traffic is threatening to wildlife.
+Its cooler temperatures are an attraction in summer.

 Pusch Ridge Wilderness, AZ